BTCallahan/super-ds9/README.md

         If the hull is polarized, then damage is reduced by the following formula:

-            square root(ship polarization amount * 10) * 0.5 * polarization system effectiveness
+            damage inflicted = max((damage - polarization) + exp(damage / polarization), exp(damage / polarization))

-        About 20% of the damage inflicted on a ship will be permanent.
-What this means is that is to say that it cannot be fixed by normally and must be repaired at a planet.
+        About 15% of the damage inflicted on a ship will be permanent.
+What this means is that is that it cannot be fixed by normally and must be repaired by docking with a station or planet.

     B. Systems Damage: